elipousson/presentations/2016-06-02-intro-to-github.md

 - A computer (Mac/Windows)
 - The ability to download and install software on the computer
-- An internet connection that can support downloading software.
+- An internet connection that can support downloading software

 --

 ## How difficult is this workshop?
-Beginner (we will not use the command line for this workshop).
+Beginner friendly!

 --

 ![Join GitHub](/presentations/images/2016-06-01-join-github.png)

-[Join GitHub](https://github.com/join) before we get started.
+Make sure to [join GitHub](https://github.com/join) before we get started.

 ---

+![git logo](https://git-scm.com/images/logos/downloads/Git-Logo-2Color.png)

 ## What is git?
-![git logo](https://git-scm.com/images/logos/downloads/Git-Logo-2Color.png)

 **Git** is a version control tool.
-It lives on your computer (is local), and is accessed through the command line.
+Git lives locally on your computer and you access it through the command line.
 Git is the **local** power behind _version control_.

 Note: Excerpt from [CUNY workshop materials](https://github.com/mckinniburgh/gitWorkshop/blob/master/2_conceptOverview.md).
 Library Carpentry: "Git is a 'free and open source distributed version control system'.
 We probably know what free and open source means but we might be less sure about what a 'distributed version control system is'.
 One way to understand what Git and version control systems do is to look at the types of problems they are built to address."